People's Mojahedin Organization of Iran: Settlement in Albania (2016–present)

-In 2013, the United States requested that the MEK relocate to Albania, but the organization initially rejected the offer.
-The MEK eventually accepted to move about 3,000 members to Albania, and the U.S. donated $20 million to the U.N. refugee agency to help them resettle.
+In 2016, the United States brokered a deal to relocate the MEK to Albania.
+About 3,000 members moved to Albania, and the U.S. donated $20 million to the U.N. refugee agency to help them resettle.
 On 9 September 2016, more than 280 remaining MEK members were relocated to Albania.
-The installation is located in Manëz, Durrës County, where they have been protested by the locals.
+Camp Ashraf 3 is located in Manëz, Durrës County, where they have been protested by the locals.

 Relationship during Trump presidency

 In 2017, the year before John Bolton became President Trump's National Security Adviser, Bolton addressed members of the MEK and said that they would celebrate in Tehran before 2019.
+By 2018, operatives of the MEK were believed to be still conducting covert operations inside Iran to overthrow Iran's government.
+It also maintained some operations in France, and in January 2018, Iranian President Hassan Rouhani phoned French president Emmanuel Macron, asking him to order kicking the MEK out of its base in Auvers-sur-Oise, alleging that the MEK stirred up the 2017–18 Iranian protests.

 By 2018, over 4,000 MEK members had entered Albania, according to the INSTAT data.

-By 2018, operatives of the MEK were believed to be still conducting covert operations inside Iran to overthrow Iran's government.
-Seymour Hersh reported that "some American-supported covert operations continue in Iran today," with the MEK's prime goal of removing the current Iranian government.

 On 30 June 2018, Rudy Giuliani, Donald Trump's personal lawyer, lectured an MEK gathering in Paris, calling for regime change in Tehran.
-John McCain and John Bolton and he have met the MEK's leader Maryam Rajavi or spoken at its rallies.
+John McCain and John Bolton have met the MEK's leader Maryam Rajavi or spoken at its rallies.

-During the Free Iran 2019 conference in Albania, Rudy Giuliani attended an MEK podium, where the former New York City mayor described the group as a "government-in-exile", saying it is a ready-to-go alternative to lead the country if the Iranian government falls.
+During the Free Iran 2019 conference in Albania, former New York City mayor Rudy Giuliani attended an MEK podium, where he described the group as a "government-in-exile", saying it is a ready-to-go alternative to lead the country if the Iranian government falls.
 Additionally, the Trump administration said it would not rule out the MEK as a viable replacement for the current Iranian regime.